kweonwooj/kaggle_santander_product_recommendation/README.md

 - [DO] Data Exploration on train.csv
   - DONE
 - [DO] Split CV
+  - convert some train into test datatype(float to int)
   - According to train/test relationship
 - [DO] Initial Benchmark
 - [DO] Simple Feature Aggregated submission